 Janet spoke up, “my sister meant no disrespect.
 We’ve literally been thrown to the wolves.
 She doesn’t want to get her hopes up, if you can’t really help us.
 The only thing I’ve ever heard about gypsies is they are fortune tellers.
 Can you see what will happen to us next?”

 Marko smiled indulgently at her.
 “Yes and no, divination enables us to foresee the manner in which events will unfold if all factors remain constant.
 That’s why I don’t do fortune-telling.
 There are too many variables and people are too unpredictable.
 The very act of telling you what I see in your future will cause you to change your behavior, which has a ripple effect on your future.”

 “I like to think of my skill set as defensive magic.”

 “Show us what you can do,” challenged Andrea.

 “First of all, this place is a sanctuary.
 Everyone who enters commits to refraining from using magic while they are here.
-Secondly, real magic is not some sort of parlour trick that you perform for entertainment.
+Secondly, real magic is not some sort of parlour trick, meant to be performed for entertainment.
 Every time I cast a spell, it exacts a price from me.
-It would be irresponsible and wasteful for me to draw on my energy reserves in order to cast a spell that serves no real purpose other than to impress you.
+It would be irresponsible and wasteful for me to draw on my energy reserves, in order to cast a spell which serves no real purpose other than to impress you.
 Besides, something tells me you would be skeptical of anything I produced.
 I have nothing to prove to any of you.
 In enlisting my assistance, your friend has vouched for my abilities.
 However, if you don’t feel I’m up to the job then by all means go and ask someone else to put their life on the line without backup or compensation.”